-The road has led to trail, which has transitioned to a sloping, eroded bike and human path.
+The road has led to trail, which has transitioned to a sloping, eroded bike path.
 It is wide and well traveled; I think there is a fence.
 I am flying.
-I am using everything and I am favoring my left foot by bending it so my strike lands on the outside edge of my left foot as I curl my toes to arch my foot so the open blister doesn’t take the force of each impact…which sends repeated shockwaves through the shin-to-foot tendons (I don’t know my anatomy).
-The trail is wide and changes up obstacles, but it steepens.
+I am using everything and I am favoring my left foot by bending it so my strike lands on the outside edge of my left foot as I curl my toes to arch my foot so the open blister doesn’t take the force of each impact…which sends repeated shock-waves through my tendons.
+The trail is wide and changes up, obstacles, and it steepens.
 I see houses.
 I am on the edge of suburban sprawl.
-I am running at 6 pace and I am manic and I must finish, thinking I am within minutes of 30 hours.
+I am running at 7 pace and I am manic and I must finish, thinking I am within minutes of 30 hours.
 My brain is flooded with random thoughts of everything, flashes.
 I am flying.
 Trail turns to road, and it is steep.
 Houses on either side.
 Pain is gone.
 I had set my watch to 28 hour battery life before we left for Oregon, which means a ping only every 10 seconds, WHICH….means there is s lag in how my pace is recorded.
-I see my pace is slowing, somehow; OMFG, REALLY?
-I am FLYING, there is NO WAY!
+I see my pace is slowing, somehow; OMG, REALLY?
+I am FLYING, there is NO WAY!..
 A woman working the race stands at the bottom of the first steep stretch of pavement.
 I accelerate toward and past her and turn right; I am NOT running 8 pace, no way!
 I accelerate; 6-7 pace?
 Memory shifts.
-I repeatedly effort to outrun my watch, which is telling me 8:15, I am slowing!?
-No, I am fffflyyying….
+I repeatedly effort to outrun my watch, which is telling me 8:15, and I am slowing?
+No!
+I am fffflyyying….

 No memory.
 I have run and hiked for a day and s quarter.
 I apparently wind my way through the last streets to Lithia park, designed by John McClaren, the man who designed Golden Gate park and who McClaren park in my old neighborhood was named after.

-There is video that Rebekah has of me running with a walking stick to the finish (WHAT the heck am I doing with that stick?)
-I sit.
+There is video Rebekah shot of me running with my wizard’s staff to the finish (WHAT the heck am I doing with that stick?)
+And I sit.
 Medical looks at my foot – there is no blood.

 Two days later I start to talk about next year.